VivianoRiccardo/Fleet-To-Lab/README.md

 - Install Mingw with MYSYS2: https://www.msys2.org/ follow the steps and also the passages to install mingw-w64

--  now navigate to Pyllab with MYSYS2 and create the .lib library:
+-  now navigate to Pyezspark with MYSYS2 and create the .lib library:

 ```
 sh create_library.sh